 - Love and Duty—The Japanese custom of "duty chocolates" (chocolates gifted by women to men on Valentine's Day) has repercussions for an American and a Japanese woman.

-- Showa Girl—Based on a true story from the author's family, a girl of fifteen has an arranged marriage with an older man just back from a POW camp in Russia in 1948.
+- Showa Girl—Based on a true story from the author's family, a girl of fifteen has an arranged marriage with an older man who just got back from a POW camp in Russia in 1948.

 - Rachel and Leah—An older American woman reflects on her long and not always happy marriage to a Japanese man.